-We are a North American not-for-profit, registered in Canada and the United States.
+We are a federally registered charitable organization in Canada.
 Our purpose is to empower young women, primarily in the Global South, by providing scholarships for post-secondary education.

 * * *

 We aim to lift such young women, their families and their communities out of the cycle of poverty by igniting a spark of hope.
 We also believe that empowering young women, especially those from countries in turmoil, strengthens local communities and is key to creating long-term transformational change.

 * * *

 Our focus is on bright young women who demonstrate leadership potential, but lack the financial means to afford a quality university-level education.

 * * *